crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

 A sample docker compose is provided in the [ssh](./ssh/) directory of this repository.
 Download it and customize it for your needs, using what you learned in the containerization seminar.
 * Note: in addition to the `docker-compose.yaml` file, there's also a configuration file required to modify the default SSH server configuration.
-* Note: **we're assuming you don't already have a web server running on port 80 on your host**.
+* Note: we're assuming you **don't already have a web server running** on port 80 on your host.

 Once your docker compose file is ready, you can launch it with